The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 );

-Redux with useSelector also gives fine-grained subscriptions: a component re-renders only when the slice it selects changes.
+Redux with useSelector gives the same fine-grained subscriptions — a component only re-renders when the slice it selects changes.

 // store.js